 Responsible Parties must identify a contact (or department designation), complete company name, business address, telephone number and, if available, TTY (teletypewriter) number, facsimile number, and URL of the declared US Product Information Contact.

 NOTE: This field was previously used for “Agent for Service” contact information.
 The FCC no longer requires ACTA to collect “Agent for Service” information.
-[See 47 C.F.R. §68.418(b)] “US Agent of Service” information is filed directly with FCC to declare a specific responsible party that is physically located within the U.S.A. to respond to all inquiries related to accessibility related matters (i.e. FCC Section 255 / Access for Persons with Disabilities).
+[See 47 C.F.R. §68.418(b)] “US Agent of Service” information is filed directly with FCC to declare a specific responsible party that is physically located within the U.S.A. to respond to all inquiries related to accessibility related matters (i.e., FCC Section 255 / Access for Persons with Disabilities).

 Item 6: Equipment Description